beko50/PortfolioProjects/Project_2 - Biking Accessories Analysis/README.md

 ## Key Steps
 `Data Preparation` - Files were downloaded in CSV format.
 I then duplicated all these files and began preparing my data in Microsoft Excel.
 To develop key insights from my analysis, I came up with some critical business questions.
-- Which biking accessories generate the most revenue?
+- Which biking equipment generate the most revenue?
 - What is the revenue trend over different time periods (monthly, quarterly, annually)?
+- Which geographic territory of the customer base made the most orders and revenue?
-- Who are the top customers based on total revenue generated?
+- Who are the top customers based on orders, revenue, occupation and income level?
-- Which customer segments contribute the most to profits?
-- What is the demographic profile of the customer base (age, gender, location)?
 - Are there any patterns in order times (day of the week, time of day)?
 - What is the profit trend over different time periods?
-- How do returns and refunds affect profits?
+- How do returns affect profits?

 `Querying and transforming raw data` - I imported the CSV files directly into Power BI using the 'Get Data' option.
 After the CSV files were loaded or transformed, Power BI platform reads each file as Tables in the column and row structure.
 I always transformed the data to make the data-cleaning process easier before loading the datasets.